bitcraze/crazyflie-clients-python/docs/installation/install.md

 This project requires Python 3.10+.

+To install on Python 3.13, build tools and Python development headers are required.

 There are a few things to sort out on your machine before you can install the client.
 Please see the appropriate section depending on your environment.